 Many companies have either started as or transitioned into hybrid apps.
 Most users don’t realize that the apps they use the most are probably hybrid.
 Below are 5 examples of hybrid apps:

 Instagram started as one of the first major online products that was purely built as a native app, only for mobile use.
-However, as it was brought into the Facebook ecosystem and the popularity of Instagram grew, so did the need for it to be accessible on the web and to scale quickly.
-Facebook re-wrote Instagram to be built in React Native, the hybrid app coding language it invented.
+However, as it was brought into the Facebook ecosystem and the popularity of Instagram grew, so did the need for it to be accessible offline and scale quickly.
+Facebook re-wrote Instagram to function in React Native, the hybrid app codebase it invented.

 The popular chat network for gamers has always been built as a hybrid app.
 The developers behind the brand prioritized the fast implementation of UI components and the speediness of over-the-air patches for quick fixes, which was provided by using a single codebase.